NoahUeffing/CapstoneProject/README.md

 # CapstoneProject

 This project acts as a digital replacement to Acadia University Athletics game programs and was created for course credit for COMP 4983 at Acadia University.
+The application has pages for each of Acadia's varsity athletics teams that include schedules, Acadia rosters, and where applicable, opponent rosters and standings.

 # Main Files and Directories